 '''

-% cd dcn-software-suite-0.3/idc/tools/utils
+% cd dcn-software-suite-0.3.1/idc/tools/utils

 %./idc-route add -dest urn:ogf:network:domain=red.pod.lan -

 egress

 urn:ogf:network:domain=blue.pod.lan:node=vlsr1:port=6:link=11.

 1.11.2

 '''

 The above command states that any destination with a domain id of red.pod.lan will be routed to the next domain on the given egress link.
+If the destination is not in a directly adjacent domain then you will want to specify the -loose option for this type of route.
 Notice that the destination is a domain-id as opposed to a link-id.
 This means that any link-id that contains "domain= red.pod.lan" will match this entry.
 For example, urn:ogf:network:domain=red.pod.lan:node=vlsr1:port=5:link=11.1.11.3 would match this entry if given as a destination.
 The destination field in the routing table may be a domain-id (as shown), node-id, port-id, or link-id.
 Destinations in requests will match the route for which there is the most specific definition.
 In other words, if one route matches at the node level and another matches at the domain level, then the node level match will be used.
 You may want to match at levels more specific than domain-d if you have multiple ways to get to a domain and it makes more geographic sense to take a particular egress when going to one node, port, or link than others.
 You may also make the routing decision based on the source in your domain.
 Run './idc-route -help' for more information.